Gloria Hemingway: Early life and education

-Gloria married against her father's wishes.
-In September 1951, Hemingway was arrested for entering the women's bathroom in a Los Angeles movie theater dressed in women's clothing.
-Pauline Pfeiffer died in October 1951, the day after a phone call with Ernest in which the two parents argued about their child, who had recently married.
+In September 1951, Hemingway was arrested for entering a women's bathroom in a Los Angeles movie theater dressed in women's clothing.
+Her mother, Pauline Pfeiffer, immediately flew out to see her, and took efforts to prevent media picking up the story.
+Pfeiffer called Ernest in Havana, and the two parents argued, with Hemingway recounting later that Ernest blamed Pauline for Hemingway's nature.
 According to Hemingway biographer Michael Reynolds the "conversation degenerated into accusations, blame-laying, vituperation, and general misunderstanding."
-Pauline died of hypertension, but during the autopsy it was discovered she suffered from a rare tumor that "secretes abnormal amounts of adrenaline causing extremely high blood pressure."
-Ernest blamed Gloria for Pauline's death, and she was deeply disturbed by the accusation.
-It was years before Gloria and Ernest spoke with each other, and Gloria never saw her father alive again.
+Pfeiffer died of hypertension around 4am the following morning, and both Hemingways would blame the other for her death.
+During the autopsy it was discovered she suffered from a rare tumor that "secretes abnormal amounts of adrenaline causing extremely high blood pressure."
+Ernest blamed Hemingway for Pauline's death, and she was deeply disturbed by the accusation.
+It would be years before she and Ernest spoke to each other again, and their relationship would be tense for the rest of Ernest's life.

-Gloria Hemingway retreated to Africa, where she drank alcohol and shot elephants.
+Another result was that Hemingway inherited a significant amount of money, which she used in part to retreat to Africa, where she drank alcohol and shot elephants.
 She spent the next three years in Africa as an apprentice professional hunter but failed to obtain a license because of her drinking.
-She joined the United States Army as a private in October 1956 and served for a brief period.
+She joined the United States Army as a private in October 1956 and served briefly.
 She was stationed at Fort Bragg, North Carolina.
-She suffered from mental illness, was institutionalized for a time, and received several dozen treatments with electroconvulsive therapy.
+She was soon institutionalized for bipolar disorder, and received several dozen treatments with electroconvulsive therapy.
 Of another period shooting elephants she wrote: "I went back to Africa to do more killing.
 Somehow it was therapeutic."
 Not until nearly a decade later, in 1960, did she feel strong enough to resume her medical studies and respond to her father's charges.
 She wrote her father a bitter letter, detailing the medical facts of her mother's death and blaming Ernest for the tragedy.
-The next year, Ernest Hemingway killed himself, and again Gloria wrestled with guilt over the death of a parent.
+The next year, Ernest killed himself, and again Hemingway wrestled with guilt over the death of a parent.